oliverheilig/CefMap/README.md

 # CefMap
-boilerplate for a mit for WinForms with CefSharp and MapBox GL JS
+boilerplate for a map for WinForms with CefSharp and MapBox GL JS